Setting up in the EU after Brexit

-The event will certainly have a significant impact on the economical and political life of the country.
+The event will certainly have a significant impact on the economic and political life of the country.
 In this article, we discuss the reasons why large and small-scale British entrepreneurs should consider setting up in the EU after Brexit.

 Access to the single EU market

 One of the major concerns about Brexit is that the UK may lose access to the EU single market which currently comprises more than 500 million consumers.
 The Lisbon treaty states that post-Brexit UK will have 2 years to negotiate and secure a new trade deal with the EU.
 The negotiations will cover a broad range of issues, including, trade and customs restrictions, passport control procedures, and product safety requirements.
 Since the outcome of the negotiations is unclear, businesses that would like to make sure that they will have unrestricted access to the single EU market should consider setting up a company in the EU.

 London is one of the world’s largest financial hubs hosting a number of companies engaged in banking, insurance, and other financial operations.
 In most cases, duly-licensed EU financial companies have access to the financial markets of all EU member states.
 Taking into account that Britain will withdraw from the EU, financial companies having British licenses may no longer be permitted to operate in the EU.
 Therefore, British entrepreneurs engaged in financial activities and targeting European markets will benefit from setting up business entities in the EU.